Market Analysts see Coinbase Global Inc. [COIN] gaining to $100. Time to buy?

-Coinbase Global Inc. [NASDAQ: COIN] closed the trading session at $80.87 on 09/09/22.
-The day’s price range saw the stock hit a low of $75.15, while the highest price level was $81.04.
+Coinbase Global Inc. [NASDAQ: COIN] slipped around -3.23 points on Friday, while shares priced at $74.00 at the close of the session, down -4.18%.
 The company report on September 8, 2022 that Enthusiast Gaming Announces Strategic Web3 Collaboration with Coinbase.

 Sponsored